asen/smg/docs/smg-config.md

 - **children**: - optional yaml list of strings pointing to other index ids.
 The indexes pointed by these ids will be displayed as children for this index.
 Note that the target indexes do not need to have their parent pointed to this index.
 I.e. an index can have multiple parents that way.

+- **dhmap** - (TODO) when set to true, SMG will disable (not display) Monitoring heatmap for that index.

+- **alerts** - alert and notifications configurations defined for all objects matching this index.
+Check [monitoring configuration](#monitoring) for more details.

-The remaining index properties represent a filter (with graph options).
-These deserve thir own subsection:
+The remaining index properties represent a Filter with Graph Options.
+These deserve their own subsections:

 <a name="filters" />